 Lack of Supply

-In Q1 – Q3 of 2018, building licence approvals in Málaga totalled 5,418, up 41% compared with 2017.
-And the figure represents a dramatic improvement compared with the low of 798 for the entire year in 2014.
+Nationally, 75,051 building licences were approved in 2018.
+About 60% relate to multi-unit developments and 40% to individual houses.
+In Andalucía building licence approvals rose 56.2% to 19,314, approximately 25% of the total across Spain.
+That’s quite an improvement from the low of 798 in 2014.
 However, it’s the same story as before; lots of activity in just a few locations, very little elsewhere.
-79% of these building licences are for projects located in Málaga city, Marbella, Estepona, Mijas, Benahavis and Fuengirola.
-Detached houses account for 28% of the total, 72% are for multi-unit projects.
+About 80% of these building licences are for projects located in Málaga city, Marbella, Estepona, Mijas, Benahavis and Fuengirola.

 Lack of well-priced properties in prime locations is also a feature of the current resale market.
 However, available stock is more in balance with demand.
 And there’s no sign that buyers are prepared to pay excessive asking prices for resales.
 In my experience they are much more likely to walk away than overpay.
 I estimate prices have recovered 25% of losses in the crash.
 However, that still puts prices about 15% – 20% below the previous peak in 2007.
 Look hard and there are still good deals available.
 Interestingly, a 2018 report from Tecnocasa, one of the big valuing companies in Spain, suggests asking prices are, on average, about 20% above the eventual price achieved.
 When over-optimistic sellers reduce asking prices to more in line with what the market can stand, they sell.
 And in price per square metre terms that will be way below new-builds prices.